Alexgreating/userbot/README.md

 - The length of the command must not exceed 80 characters.
 - The command can have parameters enclosed in square brackets.
 In this case, the pattern for defining commands for the bot will "ignore" them during processing, treating them as a sent parameter. <br> For example, a bot command list includes the command: "send the message to the member [ID]".
 If the message "/send message to member [1666]" is sent to the chat, the parser will define it as a command.
 - Commands can contain Cyrillic and Latin alphabet symbols, numbers and an underscore.
-For example, /help, /whose client[ID], /set_timer 10 min.
+For example, /help, /client info[ID], /set_timer 10 min.

 > /help
 >